dmccreary/clocks-and-watches/docs/kits/tm1637/code-walk-thru.md

 # TM1637 MicroPython Clock Program - Code Walkthrough

-I'll create a detailed step-by-step walkthrough of the `main.py` file (document 7) which implements a digital clock using a DS3231 real-time clock module and a TM1637 LED display.
+In this section we do a detailed step-by-step walkthrough of the `main.py` file which implements a digital clock using a DS3231 real-time clock module and a TM1637 LED display.
 This walkthrough is designed for high school students who are just learning Python.

 ## Introduction